 The goal of this page is to provide you with links to several resources to help you navigate Covid-19.
 We will add new information and links as we are made aware of them.
 If you have any questions with any of the content or suggestions for additional content please contact us at Bill@dorchesterchamber.org.
-We are operational and working on your behalf even though our office is closed per the Governor's Executive Order.
-The staff is working remotely and have full access to email, voice mail, and the member database.

 The most comprehensive site to visit for information for Maryland Businesses is https://businessexpress.maryland.gov/coronavirus.
 On this site you will find links to all the various funding options that have been established, information on all of the Governor's executive orders, videos for education and more.
 We will repeat some of the links below but highly recommend you visit this site for a wealth of information to help you navigate this difficult time.

 The Maryland Chamber of Commerce has partnered with business leaders and statewide organizations to help launch the Maryland Business Relief Wizard for businesses to navigate federal and state financial relief programs in response to COVID-19.
 The “wizard” is an online tool that serves as an up-to-date, one-stop destination for businesses as they seek to navigate the many resources available to them.
 By visiting the wizard and answering a short series of questions, businesses will be able to quickly identify which state and federal programs they are eligible for and get directions to apply.